JustinCordova/LetsType/fix.md

-Leave timer for last
-fix autofocus when clicking on taskbar show how many words typed in words

-do time
+Timer
+Zen is completed, but its buggy when clicking differnet things on taskbar because nothing resets must reset global vars on click add word counter to zen